-There are no differences in access nor enrollment by subgroups in the middle level courses.
-At the high school level, there are no differences in access nor enrollment by subgroups for students by ethnicity, socio-economic status or gender.
-Students with disabilities as noted by an IEP or those who are still learning English are not represented in honors/AP classes in the same percentage as their population at school.
+There are no differences in access nor enrollment by subgroups for students by ethnicity, socio-economic status or gender.
+Students with disabilities, as noted by an IEP or those who are still learning English, are not represented in honors/AP classes in the same percentage as their population at school.
 Analysis of the reasons for individual student choice in course taking reveal that there are no systematic barriers that prevent enrollment by these students but rather that their decision to not take the more rigorous course is based on their understanding of the demands inherent in such a course.
 As a result, no revisions, decisions, or new actions are required.